force-h2020/force-docs/docs/source/using/wf_run.rst

     :align: center
     :scale: 50 %

-    The Pareto front for the Gauss 2d data source, calculated with the Nevergrad CMA algorithm.
-The front stretches between the peaks of two, two-dimensional Gaussians centered at (-1, -1) and (1, 1).
+    The Pareto front for the two Gaussian data sources, calculated with the Nevergrad CMA algorithm.
+The front stretches between the peaks centered at (-1, -1) and (1, 1).
 The Pareto efficient points are color coded by the amplitude of the Gaussian centred at (-1, -1): both Gaussian's have negative amplitude (are minima) and cooler colors indicate lower values.